Horsey Beach is one of the many unspoilt and wonderfully quiet sandy Norfolk beaches on the east coast of the UK.

 There are various places to park in Horsey, and sometimes this causes a bit of confusion.

 If you want to walk straight onto the beach for a bucket and spade day, then Horsey Gap is the car park you want.
-Owned by the National Trust, there is plentiful parking and a very easy walk over the sand dunes onto the beach.
+This is NOT a National Trust car park, it is an independent car park with plentiful parking and a very easy walk over the sand dunes onto the beach.

-For the seals, there are 3 possible places to park:
+If you're coming to see the seals in the winter, there are 3 possible places to park:

 The seals are the real attraction of this beach and is something you really should come and see if you are in and around Norfolk from November to about February.
 It’s a magnificent sight, with hundreds of grey seals breeding here, right on our very own Norfolk UK coast.
 You almost can’t believe what you’re seeing.
 These wonderful grey seals fill the whole beach!
 For much more information on the seals at Horsey, click here